jeremiaslalis/dataCleaningAssignment/CodeBook.md

 Data Dictionary
 ---------------
 subject 	2
-	Subject Label
+: Subject Label
-		1..30 .Unique Identifier assigned for each subject who .performed the activity for each window sample.
+:: 1..30 .Unique Identifier assigned for each subject who
+::.performed the activity for each window sample.

 activity_names	18
 	Activity Label